College of Education and Human Development

 Jed Elison

-• Irving B. Harris Professor in Child Development
+• Irving B. Harris Professor of Child Development

 BA 2005, Psychology, University of Utah